 Customers will need to do their research before committing to any company, making sure that they're getting the best combination of price and features for their particular zip code.
 Luckily, both companies offer well-designed websites that make price and feature comparison relatively easy to accomplish.
 With a strong comparison in advance, customers can lock in the best deal for their browsing and viewing needs.

 Though neither Spectrum nor Cox are the largest cable company in the country, both companies have grown significantly in recent years.
 At Cox, growth has been driven by a renewed commitment to broadband speeds and customer service experiences.
 Charter, on the other hand, has focused its energy on the purchase of smaller cable operators in an effort to gain a larger national footprint and a better bargaining position with the major cable companies and broadcast networks.
-The result for each company has been improving customer satisfaction and, for Spectrum, improved service offerings in each of its "triple play" categories.
+The result for each company has been improving customer satisfaction and, for Spectrum, improved service offerings.

 When it comes to a head-to-head matchup, however, Spectrum pulls ahead of Cox in several areas.
 The company's services are more affordable, especially for TV watchers, and its lack of broadband download caps makes it far more customer-friendly than Cox.
 Even so, these are two growing companies that customers should keep an eye on as they compare plans, features, price, and value over the long-term.